us190190/url_shortener/README.md

 Now your application should start running on port 8000 on your localhost.

-Do refer the POSTMAN collection shared, to expedite the process.
+Do refer the POSTMAN collection _`URL Shortener.postman_collection.json`_, to expedite the process.
 To do so, just set an ENV value of `_domain_` to `_http://127.0.0.1:8000_` before requesting respective APIs.

 Few essential commands: